Performance Breakdown

 Interactive LCD Screen

-The V15S Submarine has a similar interactive LCD screen as the standard V15 Detect that shows the Piezo sensor readout, but this model has an additional function.
+The V15S Submarine features a similar interactive LCD screen to the standard V15 Detect, displaying the Piezo sensor readout.
+However, this model has an additional function.

-It shows the run time status with the “Submarine” nozzle attached.
+It displays the runtime status with the “Submarine” nozzle attached.

 Other Tools